Constant hot water, constant savings

 Temperature control

-The temperature out of the shower head depends on the speed of water flow, the temperature of the incoming water, and the available current.
+As pointed out above, the temperature out of the shower head depends on the speed of water flow, the temperature of the incoming water, and the available current.
 So there is no way to consistently get the same temperature each time you shower, unless your water pressure and voltage are constant, and you can memorize exactly how much to open the shower spigot.
 It does take a bit of getting used to; I was warned that if I set the water too slow, I might get burned by the excessive heating of a small amount of water.
 But the shower heads seem to have a built-in sensor to prevent this – I haven’t been burned once.
 On the other hand, there have been times when the heat took a long time to kick in.
 Some of them appear to have a preheat period, and that period is sensitive to how fast the water flow is (but whether more flow means a faster preheat or not, I haven’t been able to determine consistently).

 The point is, these electric shower heads take a little getting used to.
 But the more I use them the more convinced I am they make sense for any climate where a hot water heater isn’t needed for other uses.